thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 Once you're satisfied, add owner entities to the diagram and draw their relationship with pet entities.

-Once you're satisfied with that, add entities of your choosing to the diagram and draw their relationships with the other entities as appropriate.
+Once you're satisfied with that, add one more entity of your choosing to the diagram and draw their relationship with the other entities as appropriate.

 ## Why is an entity relationship diagram useful?